marcolcal/CAPSTONE-Udacity/README.md

 | AWS_PEM_KEY | _redacted_** |

-#Step to Complete.
+# Steps to Complete.
-##Steps in Completing Your Project
+## Steps in Completing Your Project
 * Step 1: Propose and Scope the Project
   Plan what your pipeline will look like.
   Decide which options you will include in your Continuous Integration phase.
 Use either Circle CI or Jenkins.